 Games and Activities

-While your baby is busy with his newfound discovery, you can make him feel more comfortable by giving a nice gentle massage.
-Take some baby-friendly massage oil and rub it on your palms to make it warm.
+Massaging your baby is a great activity for babies.
+Make your little one feel comfortable by giving him a nice gentle massage.
+Take some baby-friendly massage oil and rub it on your palms to warm it up.
 Starting from your baby’s legs, begin massaging gently as you continue talking to him.
 Begin from the calves and continue to the thighs and to the tummy.
 Be gentle and gradual as the baby will also start recognizing what’s happening to him.
 In the tummy and chest area, be careful around the umbilical cord if it hasn’t fallen off yet.
 Make eye contact with the baby and talk to him to keep him calm and engaged.
 Making soothing voices is extremely beneficial.
 If your baby resists at any point, stop massaging and hold him closer so that he may not burst into tears.

 [Also Read: Newborn Baby Games and Activities]

-Most babies suffer from jaundice when they’re young, but can be taken care of by increased feedings or even certain medical lights as an extreme measure.
+Most babies suffer from jaundice when they’re young, but jaundice can be taken care of by increased feedings and keeping the baby in sunlight for some minutes.
+In case, it is severe, medical help will be needed.
 If your baby’s face and chest start getting a yellow tinge, it is important to let your doctor know immediately.

-Constipation is yet another problem that many babies face as they have trouble passing their stools.
+Constipation is yet another problem that many babies face as they have trouble passing stools.
 These reduced bowel movements can be taken care of by either giving little water or going for a different formula.
-Before attempting either of these, get your doctor’s advice about the same.
+Before attempting either of these, check with your baby’s doctor for the same.

 Sneezing or a Runny Nose

 With polluted air all around or even dust particles, your baby could start sneezing or have a runny nose.
-Try using nasal drops of salt water if it gets severe.
+Try using nasal drops or saltwater if it gets severe.

 Constant drooling from the mouth can mostly cause a rash, which goes by itself with hygiene.
 If it stays or worsens, call your doctor immediately.